 Vacation Ideas for Sports Fans

-Of course, as a Massachusetts resident, I’m biased toward New England destinations.
+Of course, as a Massachusetts resident, I’m biased toward New England sports destinations.
 Basketball and baseball fans will love a visit to Springfield, MA and Boston, MA.
 Springfield is home to the Naismith Memorial Basketball Hall of Fame, which is definitely worth a visit.

 Seeing the historic park can be a bucket list item for many sports fans, so I’d recommend it if you are in the area.
 Of course, there are lots of other great things to do in Boston with kids too, including museums and historic sites.

 Love baseball?
 We always enjoy our family vacations to Phoenix, Arizona, and in March, you can also check out spring training games.
 The Cactus League teams all play within a short distance of each other, so you can see one or more games during your stay.

 Kansas City, MO

 I loved my visit to Kansas City, Missouri a few years ago – it’s a great place for a family vacation because there are so many family-friendly attractions.
 During your visit, you can check out the College Basketball Experience, which is part college basketball hall of fame, and part interactive experience.
 There’s also the Negro Leagues Baseball Museum, which offers a self-guided tour, the centerpiece of which is the baseball diamond featuring life-sized bronze statues of some of the top players.

 Admittedly, we haven’t yet been to Cooperstown yet.
 But, a trip to The National Baseball Hall of Fame and Museum is definitely on our list.
 There are other fun attractions in the area, including a cider mill, farmer’s museum, and art museum.

-Newport is another destination that can be combined with a trip to Boston.
+Newport Rhode Island is another destination that can be combined with a trip to Boston.
 It’s about 90 minutes away.
 Tennis fans will want to visit the International Tennis Hall of Fame, which is located right in the heart of town.
 While you are there, be sure to also visit the Newport Mansions.